japertechnology/openclaw/.GITHUB-MODE/ACTIVE.md

 # OpenClaw GitHub Activated

-Delete this file and GitHub Mode is completely disabled.
+Delete or rename this file and GitHub Mode is completely disabled.